CRAlpha/react-native-wkwebview/README.md

 WKWebView aims to be a drop-in replacement for UIWebView.
 However, some legacy UIWebView properties are not supported.

 **Since 1.13.0, WkWebView supports `onMessage` and `postMessage` as in the default WebView.
-For advanced or customized usage, please refer to "Advacned Communication between React Native and WkWebView" below.**
+For advanced or customized usage, please refer to [Advacned Communication between React Native and WkWebView(#advacned-communication-between-react-native-and-wkwebview).**

 #### Additional props: